-The letters after the dot at the end of your plugin is the filetype.
+The filetype is the letters after the dot at the end of your plugin.
 It needs to be .zip, in other words, a package of files compressed into one folder.

-To be able to upload plugins, WordPress can only extract once.
+To be able to upload plugins, WordPress can only extract them once.

-If you have zipped folders within zipped folders, such as a theme.zip, childtheme.zip, plugins.zip, then those need separated.
+If you have zipped folders within zipped folders, such as a theme.zip, childtheme.zip, and plugins.zip, those must be separated.

-At that point, you’ll be able to upload the plugin folder, minus everything else.
+At that point, you can upload the plugin folder minus everything else.